 Enter your password (it won’t be visible as you type), then press Enter.

-Set Execution Permissions The downloaded NVIDIA driver file is usually located in the Downloads folder.
+The downloaded NVIDIA driver file is usually located in the Downloads folder.
 First, navigate to the folder and make the file executable:

 Enable DKMS kernel module support (for automatic updates)

-Re-enable the GUI Since we switched to text mode (CLI) earlier, we now need to restore the graphical interface (GUI).
+Since we switched to text mode (CLI) earlier, we now need to restore the graphical interface (GUI).
 This will allow you to boot back into your desktop environment.

 To switch back to GUI mode, run: